Mark Hoppus teases new single 'One More Time' as "the Mount Rushmore of Blink-182 songs"

 DeLonge quit Blink-182 back in 2015 to focus on extraterrestrial research and his other band, Angels & Airwaves.
 During that time, Hoppus and Barker released 2016’s ‘California’ and 2019’s ‘Nine’ with guitarist Matt Skiba of Alkaline Trio.

 ‘One More Time…’ is scheduled for release on October 20 via Colombia Records.
-You can pre-order/ pre-save the album here and see its full tracklist below.
+You can pre-order/pre-save the album here and see its full tracklist below.

 01. ‘Anthem Part 3’